brianglass/anastasis/files/28_january.md

 Or Cross-Theotokion.
 You arose on the third day

-When she who bore you saw you crucified, O Christ, she cried aloud, Â‘What is the strange mystery I see, my Son?
+When she who bore you saw you crucified, O Christ, she cried aloud, ‘What is the strange mystery I see, my Son?
 How are you dying on a tree, who hung the earth upon the waters?

 ****